William Wade (journalist): The Writing 69th

 Wade, along with seven other reporters, trained with and planned on flying bombing missions with the Eighth Air Force.
 That, however, was not necessarily in the cards.
 The Writing 69th trained with the Air Force for a week before the first mission, learning skills such as parachuting, adjustment to high-altitudes and weapons.
 The day of the first mission Feb.
-26, 1943 was overcast over the primary target, thus the bombing group, composed of B-24s and B-17s diverted to a secondary target.
+26, 1943 was overcast over the primary target, thus the bombing group, composed of Consolidated B-24 Liberators and Boeing B-17 Flying Fortresses diverted to a secondary target.
 It was no matter to Wade.
 He never saw either target.

 Each of the six journalists (two reporters didn't fly that day) who flew the mission that day were on different planes.
 Wade's plane developed engine trouble and had to turn back.
 He later filed a story with his college-town Minnesota newspaper headlined "This local boy didn't make good."
-Later Wade missed a chance to fly a mission with the RAF when he lost a coin toss with fellow INS reporter Lowell Bennett.
+Later Wade missed a chance to fly a mission with the Royal Air Force when he lost a coin toss with fellow INS reporter Lowell Bennett.
 Bennett's plane was shot down and he was held prisoner in a German POW camp for 18 months.
-Eventually, Wade would fly a mission on D-Day on a B-26.
+Eventually, Wade would fly a mission on D-Day on a Martin B-26 Marauder.

 The Writing 69th never got a chance to fulfill their destiny as flying war correspondents.
 On the first mission New York Times correspondent Robert Post was killed in action when the plane he was on was shot down over Germany.
 The tragedy effectively ended the days of The Writing 69th.